SSShogunn/SSShogunn/README.md

 # 💫 About Me:
 Hi, I'm Aman Singh, a 21-year-old software developer passionate about building impactful applications.
-I have experience working with React, Next.js, Node.js, and MERN stack to create dynamic, user-centric web applications.
-My projects like VibeVault, Lumina PDF, and SpiceSafari showcase my ability to integrate modern technologies like OpenAI, Pinecone, and Firebase.<br><br>I’m constantly learning and expanding my skill set.
+I have experience working with React, Next.js, Node.js, and the MERN stack to create dynamic, user-centric web applications.
+My projects like VibeVault, Lumina PDF, and SpiceSafari showcase my ability to integrate modern technologies like OpenAI, Pinecone, and Firebase.

+I’m constantly learning and expanding my skill set.
 Currently, I’m working on machine learning for disease detection and building file upload interfaces with React.
 I enjoy exploring new tools and frameworks and have hands-on experience with platforms like Google Cloud Platform (GCP), Microsoft Azure, and Docker.

 ## 🌐 Socials: